gardenjs/gardenjs/README.md

 ## Todo´s

+* sidebarnav: toggle nav items, add toggle icon
+* actionbar: give btn a class if sidebar is toggled to set padding-right with same value as inside the topbar (set title with same distance to left then menu icon)
 * manage dark-mode of frameworks like carrots:
   * set "class dark" inside iframe
   * set bg-color of stage via config file for dark mode & light (default)?

-* sidebarnav: toggle nav items, add toggle icon
-* sidebarnav: remove "carrots" as top level from nav -> done via config-file rabbit.config.json
-* actionbar - device buttons: add class "active" (on button-tag) to show if btn is active (already styled) -> done
-* actionbar: give btn a class if sidebar is toggled to set padding-right with same value as inside the topbar (set title with same distance to left then menu icon)
+### Longterm ToDo´s

+* vertical dragbar to move stage horizontical to show rwd behaviour.
+Show px width/height of stage in actionbar